Written by Noelle Oosthuizen

 After the fire in Knysna, in South Africa, there was so much devastation for everyone to consider.
 People had to salvage what they could, start rebuilding their homes, and continue to work hard to prevent further flare-ups.
 And in the midst of the chaos there were some conservation-minded folks who had yet another urgent question on their minds: where were all the chameleons?

 The Knysna dwarf chameleon (Bradypodion damaranum) is a species of chameleon that is endemic only to that area.
-With no defence against the fast moving fire, it is highly unlikely that any chameleons survived in the areas that were burnt.
-There is small pocket of remaining indigenous forest that serves as the last refuge for the chameleons, along with suburban gardens – but this man-made landscape holds many dangers the chameleons aren’t prepared for, from hedge trimmers and garden shears, to domestic cats and crows.
-Life for the urban dwelling chameleon is a peril-filled affair.
+With no defence against the fast-moving fire, it is highly unlikely that any chameleons survived in the areas that were burnt.
+There is a small pocket of remaining indigenous forest that serves as the last refuge for the chameleons, along with suburban gardens – but this man-made landscape holds many dangers the chameleons aren’t prepared for, from hedge trimmers and garden shears to domestic cats and crows.
+Life for the urban-dwelling chameleon is a peril-filled affair.

 Signing up to be a guardian means committing to having a small sanctuary set up in your garden, that will house a breeding group of chameleons.
 Each breeding group consists of 1 male and 5-6 females, and the older the female, the more babies she births in every litter.
 While becoming a chameleon breeder may sound like a novel idea, the program is strictly monitored, with check-ups conducted on a regular basis.